fpedd/ees-pees/UserGuide.md

 # Webots Installation
 export WEBOTS_HOME=/usr/local/webots
 ```
-Please open webots once and do the setup before continuing.
+Please open Webots once and do the setup before continuing.

 ### Python Packages
 To use our software, you'll need to install several python packages.
-Please use `requirements.txt` like this:
+Please use `requirements.txt` to install the python packeages:
 ```
 pip freeze > requirements.txt
 pip install -r requirements.txt